jnury/jnury.github.io/_posts/2018-3-11-JEA_term_not_recognized_name_cmdlet.md

 Function        Select-Object
 ```

-To make other functions visible, you have to edit your PSSession Configuration file or your Role Capability file.
-See:
+To make other functions visible, you have to edit your PSSession Configuration or your Role Capability file to add *VisibleFunctions* or *VisibleCmdlets* statement(s).
+See: <https://docs.microsoft.com/en-us/powershell/jea/role-capabilities>

 # The module providing a required cmdlet is not loaded